-Find yourself scratching your chin, trying to pin down the elusive answer to “what is eSports gaming?”
+Find yourself scratching your head, trying to pin down the elusive answer to “what is eSports gaming?”
 You’re not alone.

 A quick Google search will show you plenty of hotly contested opinions about video game tournaments and who the best eSports teams are, leaving a lot unsettled.

 Explained simply, eSports games are played by professional gamers in well-established video game competitions.
 Gamers duke it out for prizes that are alluring and attractive, to say the very least.
-Imagine taking your bedroom play to the big screen, before millions of viewers sitting on the edge of their seat, watching you steal the final objective and walk away with that $25,000 check.
+Imagine taking your bedroom play to the big screen before millions of viewers sitting on the edge of their seat.
+Then imagine them all watching you steal the final objective to walk away with that $25,000 check.
 (Yes, it’s actually possible.)

 Fans get so invested in eSports games that they’ll even fly to video game tournaments in hoards to watch their favorite players live.
 They’ll drop money and make bets on winners, feeling crushed when their representative first-person shooter (FPS) player is defeated.